At a Glance: Best AR-15 Triggers

 It’s also important to consider your skill level before choosing the best AR-15 trigger.
 Those with extensive gunsmithing experience have a wider selection to choose from.
 Today, you don’t need any gunsmithing experience to install an air trigger group, as fully assembled drop-in trigger groups are available.

-So, what should you look for when choosing a trigger?
+What To you look for when choosing a trigger?

 There are a variety of factors that distinguish triggers, including pull weight, stage type, and trigger shoe shape.
 Here are some common distinctions between triggers and how to choose the best configuration for you.